-3 Production Risks and Membership in Religious Communities in a Rainfed Agricultural Economy
+3. Production Risks and Membership in Religious Communities in a Rainfed Agricultural Economy

 Our theoretical analysis considers the agricultural output produced by farmers in a certain location (a county) as being subject to two types of risks.
 The first is uninsurable common rainfall risk.
 The second is idiosyncratic risk.
 Members of local religious communities insure each other against some idiosyncratic risks, but religious membership takes time away from alternative social activities.
 We show that when relative risk aversion is in the empirically relevant range, the value of mutual insurance within local religious communities is greater in counties with greater rainfall risk.
-As a result, a larger share of farmers organize into religious communities in counties with greater rainfall risk, holding expected agricultural productivity constant.7 to idiosyncratic shocks, s_f ,
+As a result, a larger share of farmers organize into religious communities in counties with greater rainfall risk, holding expected agricultural output constant.7